4 Of The Best Sleeping Bags For Everest Base Camp

 What Temperature Sleeping Bag Should I Get For Everest Base Camp?

-During your Everest Base Trek you are going to be staying indoors in traditional Nepalese Tea Houses.
-Now although these are indoors they are still going to be cold in the evenings.
+During your Everest Base Camp trek, you’ll primarily be staying indoors in traditional Nepalese Tea Houses.
+While indoors, these accommodations can still get quite cold, especially in the evenings at higher altitudes.

 Should I Get A Down Or Synthetic Sleeping Bag For Everest Base Camp?